mohammed-azeemuddin/FastMeet/README.md

 **This script is used for connecting to meeting on time and entering the details of the meeting such as MeetingID,password,username and other credentials automatically.** 🤩 😏

-> This script also helps one to automatically connect to a meeting without them needing to remember about it once scheduled.
+This script also helps one to automatically connect to a meeting without them needing to remember about it once scheduled.
 (NO REMINDERS NEEDED) 🤠✌️

-> I've scheduled the program to run everyday 15 min before my meeting starts (using Windows Task Scheduler).
+I've scheduled the program to run everyday 15 min before my meeting starts (using Windows Task Scheduler).
 Its built in the form of a simple chatbot (no ML/DL used). ✨ It also prompts if you want to hear any music as we've joined the meeting earlier than expected. 🎶

-> A simple chatbot that informs you that it's meeting time and connects you to the meeting without you even touching a key or clicking anything.
+A simple chatbot that informs you that it's meeting time and connects you to the meeting without you even touching a key or clicking anything.
 It also prompts if you want to hear any music as we've joined the meeting earlier and the meeting hasn't started yet.

-> There are two scripts in this project
+There are two scripts in this project

-*Automated script : Connects you to the meeting on specified time everyday Instant connect script: Connects you when you run the program (doesn't run automatically as the scheduled script) Both the scripts have one thing in common , they enter all the necessary details required to connect to the meeting without you having to do anything.*
+*Automated script : Connects you to the meeting on specified time everyday*

+*Instant connect script: Connects you when you run the program (doesn't run automatically as the scheduled script)*

+> Both the scripts have one thing in common , they enter all the necessary details required to connect to the meeting without you having to do anything.

 ## Python Libraries used :
-*1. Selenium (for automation in web browser)
+1. Selenium (for automation in web browser)
 2. win32com (for simulating key presses)
 3. pyttsx3 (Python text to speech library)
 4. pyaudio (for working with audio and voice)
-5. SpeechRecognition (for identifying speech) Also , Windows Task Scheduler (for running the script on a specified time daily/weekly etc.)*
+5. SpeechRecognition (for identifying speech)

+Also , Windows Task Scheduler (for running the script on a specified time daily/weekly etc.)

 The video demo : https://www.youtube.com/watch?v=_WiJtKpCjKE